subramanyampv/kamino/README.md

                 'User-Agent' : 'clone-all.js'
             }
         }
-    ];
+    ]

 the script will clone all the GitHub repositories of the user ngeor.

+You can bypass self-signed certificates by adding:

+    "rejectUnauthorized": false

+and you can use basic authentication with:

+    "auth": "username:password"

 Installation
 ------------

-Place clone-all.js and clone-all-config.js in a directory that is in your PATH.
+Place clone-all.js and clone-all-config.json in a directory that is in your PATH.
 Make sure that clone-all.js is marked as executable.

 Usage
 -----

-If you run clone-all.js, it will simply output the clone commands:
+If you run clone-all.js, it will **only output** the clone commands:

     $ clone-all.js
     git clone https://github.com/ngeor/clone-all.git